The best iPad deals for 2019: The iPad Air now on sale for $400

-This week Best Buy introduced a $100 discount on this year's iPad Air, bringing it to the lowest price we've ever seen, $400.
+This week Best Buy introduced a $100 discount on this year's iPad Air, bringing it to $400, which is the lowest price we've ever seen.
 Many retailers have been selling it for $469 during the past few months -- a price that was $30 lower than the one you'd find at the Apple Store -- but the additional $70 markdown makes the iPad Air a much more palatable option.

 That noted, this year's 10.2-inch model is the best choice for most people -- especially when it's on sale.
 And it's on sale today.
 It has an A10 processor, Pencil support and a smart connector for a smart keyboard (sold separately), and a slightly bigger screen than its 9.7-inch predecessor.